Basic (and some advanced) Electricity 101+ for BMW Airhead motorcycles

-Electricity in your home is A.C.
+Electricity coming into your home is A.C.
 (Alternating Current).
 Over a portion of time, the voltage at the wall socket is constantly varying, going up & down from a reference of ZERO as it follows a CURVE that mathematically is called a SINE WAVE.
 A sine wave looks something like an S, laying on its side.
 Draw a line through the middle, and you have equal curve above (+) and below (-).
 Much further down this page I have sketches of single waveforms & 3 phase waveforms.
 A sine curve is a very specific type of curve, that can be described mathematically.
 I shall spare you of that discourse here.

 When this 'WAVEFORM' goes from zero to maximum positive, back down through zero & to maximum negative & then back to zero, that is called 'ONE CYCLE'.
 Of course, ONE CYCLE could mean starting at ANY place on that sine curve, & advancing in TIME until it reaches the same place on the sine curve that it started from (later in time, of course).
 Conventionally one just thinks of it starting & ending at zero.
 Cycles per second (CPS) gave way many years ago to the term HERTZ (Hz), to honor a Mr. Hertz who was a famous scientist involved in the study of magnetic fields.
 In your USA home, the number of Hertz (cycles per second), is 60.
-This value is kept very accurately by your power company...so accurately that electro-mechanical clocks run accurately.
-In things like some TV sets, it is critical that the 60 Hz be proper.
+This value is kept very accurately by your power company ...so accurately that electro-mechanical clocks run very accurately.
+In things like some TV sets, it is also critical that the 60 Hz be proper.
 In some areas of the world 50 Hz is used.
-For technical reasons dealing with magnetic fields, 50 Hz devices will often be heavier.
+For technical reasons dealing with magnetic fields, 50 Hz devices like transformers will usually be larger and heavier.
 This article will not deal with frequencies involved with sound, radio, TV, etc.

 Regarding the ignition coil: